Questions frequently asked by clients

 -

 All gardens require maintenance, and that’s part of the point of building them.
-Gardens get people outside where they can enjoy the seasonal changes of plants, breathe the fresh air, and soak up some vitamin D. Low-maintenance gardens are absolutely possible, but if you want a garden you never have to touch, then you might be happier with a painting of a garden or a binge of Monty Don’s classic BBC show Gardener’s World.
+Gardens get people outside where they can enjoy the seasonal changes of plants, breathe the fresh air, and soak up vitamin D. Low-maintenance gardens are absolutely possible, but if you want a garden you never have to touch, then you might be happier with a painting of a garden or a binge of Monty Don’s classic BBC show Gardener’s World.

 -